 - Open the Mail app in iOS if you haven’t done so already

 - Compose a new Mail message and tap in the Body area

 - Tap and hold within the body, then tap the right arrow button and choose “Insert Photo or Video”

-- Locate the photo(s) to attach within Camera Roll and tap on it to include it in the email message
+- Locate the photo(s) to attach within Camera Roll of Photos app and tap on “Choose” to include the picture in the email message

 This in-line image attachment ability was introduced in iOS 6 onward, but older versions of iOS and older iOS devices can still attach pictures easily by using the tried and true copy and paste method.
 Note the copy and paste method still works on the newest versions of iOS as well, it’s just not necessarily the fastest.

 Attach Photos to eMails with Copy & Paste

 You can also attach photos to emails by using Copy & Paste.
 For older iDevices, this is also the easiest way to send out a picture or two, here’s what you’ll want to do: